epilepsy for pharmacists

 Side effects won’t necessarily happen, and don’t have to be ‘put up with’.
 Side effects can happen with all types of medicine, including AEDs, but this does not mean that everyone will get them.
 However, many people assume that they have to put up with side effects.
 If someone is having side effects that are intolerable, their prescribing doctor (usually their neurologist) may suggest changing to a different AED.

-Buccal midazolam can be given in status epilepticus,** a medical emergency where a person has prolonged or repeated seizures that last for 30 minutes or more without a complete recovery of consciousness.
+Buccal midazolam can be given in status epilepticus,** a medical emergency where a person has prolonged or repeated seizures that last for 5 minutes or more without a complete recovery of consciousness.
 In the UK there are two products containing midazolam for buccal use, Buccolam® and Epistatus®.
-Buccolam has a license for children from 3 months up to the age of 18 and comes in pre-filled syringes.
-Epistatus has no license and is available as a multi-dose pack and pre-filled syringes.Other unlicensed named specials are available.
-Pharmacists should note that Buccolam and Epistatus contain different salts of midazolam and are available in different strengths.
-Buccolam is 10mg/2ml and Epistatus and specials are 10mg/1ml.
+Buccolam has a licence for children from 3 months to the age of 18 and comes in pre-filled syringes.
+Epistatus also has a licence for children from age 10 to less than 18 years and is available as a multi-dose bottle and pre-filled single-dose syringes.Other unlicensed named specials are available.
+Pharmacists should note that Buccolam and Epistatus contain different salts of midazolam and that products are available in different strengths.
+Buccolam is 10mg/2mL and Epistatus and 'specials' are 10mg/1mL.
 Pharmacists need to ensure that the appropriate product is given.

 When to refer a patient with epilepsy